hyeshik/tailseeker/README.md

   1. Copy the full output hierarchy from MiSeq or HiSeq to somewhere in your machine.
-  2. Create an empty scratch directory.
-This is used for storing temporary files which is accessed by usually heavily I/O-bound tasks.
-It is recommended to locate this in a SSD or a mirrored RAID volume.
-  3. Create an empty work directory.
+  2. Create an empty work directory.
 This is used for storing the final result files and the intermediate files which you may want to look into when something went wrong.
-  4. Copy `templates/miseq-v2.yaml` to the work directory as a new name `tailseeker.yaml`.
+  3. Copy `templates/miseq-v2.yaml` to the work directory as a new name `tailseeker.yaml`.
-  5. Edit the copied setting file, `tailseeker.yaml`, to change the options and paths to the directories.
+  4. Edit the copied setting file, `tailseeker.yaml`, to change the options and paths to the directories.
 More options are specified in `conf/default-miseq.conf` and `conf/defaults.conf`.
 They are overridden if you put lines in your `tailseeker.yaml`.
-  6. Run the pipeline with one of these commands:
+  5. Run the pipeline with one of these commands:

      ```sh
      # In case you have an access to a job queuing system of a cluster.
 Change 150 to the